a-ammar/MSB1015-Assignment3/README.md

 ![](https://user-images.githubusercontent.com/43293732/67583391-58991980-f700-11e9-9abf-3caf0dfe667d.png)

-We see here that there is more work for the process instance because it has to deal with 1000 smile so the 1 core is fully consumed and lasts longer.
-Also the overall time for the workflow is shorter because the process is faster dealing with list of smiles than creating a new instance for each value.
+We see here that there is more work done by the process instance because it has to deal with 1000 smile so the 1 core is fully consumed and lasts longer.
+Also the overall time for the workflow is shorter because the process is faster dealing with list of smiles than creating a new instance for each SMILE.

 **4 CPUs**